Russia expects debris from Mars probe within days

-Star gazers and space agencies worldwide are scrambling to determine where and when Russia's botched $165-million (107.6 million pound) mission to retrieve dust from Mars' moon Phobos will crash since it was junked in orbit after a launch in November.
+Star gazers and space agencies worldwide are scrambling to determine where and when Russia's botched $165-million mission to retrieve dust from Mars' moon Phobos will crash since it was junked in orbit after a launch in November.

 Space agency Roskosmos on Thursday said atmospheric drag and solar activity might still alter the trajectory of the Phobos-Grunt craft.